Azure-Samples/azure-ad-conditional-access-apis/05-manage/02-emergency-access/readme.md

 ## Step 2: Authenticate your logic app to Azure AD with the right permissions

-This logic app uses managed identity for getting secrets from key vault in order to call Conditional Access APIs.
-For more information, see the article [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) for how to create key vault and connect to managed identity.
+This logic app uses Managed Identity to access secrets from Key Vault to call the Conditional Access APIs.
+As a prerequisite you must have completed the steps in the article [Secure authentication for Conditional Access automation](../../00-prereq/readme.md) to create a Key Vault and connect to Managed Identity.
 To learn more about how to use managed identities within Logic Apps, see the article [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity).

 1. In the left-hand navigation pane, select Identity > User Assigned > Select Add.